salt-die/tiny-math/README.md

 ![dragon curve image](dragon_curve.png)

-* game_of_life.py is Conway's Game of Life, but with scipy convolutions -- displays in terminal

 * game_of_life_averages.py is the game of life, but new cells are the average color of their parents

 ![game_of_life visualization](game_of_life_averages.png)